Configure Cross-Origin Resource Sharing

 lax.
 If you didn't set the attribute manually, Auth0 would use the default value of

-Effective February 2020, Google Chrome v80 will change the way it handles cookies.
-To that end, Auth0 plans on implementing the following changes to how it handles cookies:
+Effective February 2020, Google Chrome v80 changed the way it handles cookies, and Auth0 implemented the following changes accordingly:

 Cookies without the

 sameSite=nonemust be secured, otherwise they cannot be saved in the browser's cookie jar.

 The goal of these changes are to improve security and help mitigate cross-site resource forgery (CSRF) attacks.